NaviddSaeidii/ML-for-mobile-organic-compounds-adsorption-on-AC-BC/README.md

 This script uses:

-Prediction_Input_Template.xlsx as input template

-merged_train_external.csv as default training dataset
+Prediction_Input_Template.xlsx as input template and merged_train_external.csv as default training dataset

 Please keep these files in the same folder as the script, or adapt the file paths if needed.
+The input excel file can be filled for one set of data (one row) for prediction or for multiple row inputs.
+The first row was filled as an example.

 3. Supplementary information

 The file:

-SI_Excel_compounds and adsorption info.xlsx

-is included as supplementary data associated with the manuscript.
+SI_Excel_compounds and adsorption info.xlsx is included as supplementary data associated with the manuscript.

 Notes

 Only the files listed above are included in this GitHub version.

-Other working documents, manuscript drafts, and additional internal files were intentionally excluded from the public repository.

 File paths may need to be adapted depending on the local execution environment.